How do you use a pulk with children?

-We’ve tried out a couple sleds that have worked well for our young daughter (15 months at the time of this article) that come with built in harness systems.
+We’ve tried out a couple of other sleds that have worked well for our young daughter (15 months at the time of this article) that come with built in harness systems.

-Then we found the Pelican and tried their sled.
-We ordered ours from Target online.
+4. Then we found the Pelican and tried their sled.
+You can find the Pelican Baby Sled Deluxe online at Amazon by following this link.
 This sled is bigger than the Paris Snowflake and we prefer it since it will last us longer and was more convenient to assemble.
 It has a shield to keep her warm and toasty (even in -18F wind chills!
 Oh Minnesota winter 😉 and has a strap to secure her (although that is one drawback – the Snowflake was better at keeping her secure since it had over-the-shoulder straps instead of just a waist strap) but it does the trick.
 One other thing we read might be a drawback is that the shield zips in the back so you have to put them in and take them out over the seat.
 But, we found that you can just push the shield forward and get them in and out just fine.

 On both of these sleds we were able to attach our pole and harness combo to provide good control while pulling our daughter.

 What is the difference between a sled and a skipulk?